University Health System, Inc.

 - If required by law or for law enforcement.

-- To coroners, medical examiners and funeral directors.
+- To coroners, medical examiners and funeral

-- For organ donation.
+- For blood, tissue or organ donation.

 - To avert serious threat to public health or safety.

-- For specialized government functions such as military, national security, intelligence and protective service.
+- For specialized government functions such as military, national security intelligence and protective service.

 - To Workers’ Compensation if you are injured at work.